stereolabs/zed-multi-camera/README.md

 ## Build the program

-Download the sample and follow these instructions: [More](https://www.stereolabs.com/docs/getting-started/application-development/)
+Download the sample and follow the instructions bellow: [More](https://www.stereolabs.com/docs/getting-started/application-development/)

 #### Build for Windows